 How is dry eye syndrome diagnosed?

-If you suspect you have dry eyes, you should make an appointment to see your optometrist.
-He or she will ask you a number of questions about your symptoms and health history and perform one or more diagnostic tests to determine if you have dry eye syndrome.
+If you suspect you have dry eyes, you should make an appointment to see our optometrist.
+They will ask you a number of questions about your symptoms and health history and perform one or more diagnostic tests to determine if you have dry eye syndrome.

 One common diagnostic test for aqueous deficiency dry eye is called the Schirmer test.
 It is performed by placing a standardised strip of filter paper under your lower eyelid.
-An anesthetic eye drop is sometimes instilled prior to positioning the paper strip.
-You will then be asked to keep your eyes closed for five minutes.
+An anesthetic eye drop is sometimes instilled prior to positioning the paper strip and you will then be asked to keep your eyes closed for five minutes.
 The extent of wetting of the strip is then measured to determine how effectively your lacrimal glands are producing the aqueous component of your tears.

 Another common diagnostic test for evaporative dry eye is called the Tear Break-Up Test (TBUT).
 It is performed by placing a small amount of a fluorescent dye in your tear film.
 Your optometrist will then examine your eyes with a blue light.
 The dye mixes with your tears and causes the tear film on your eyes to glow under the examination light.
 You will be asked to blink several times and then keep your eyes open as long as you can without blinking.
 Your optometrist will measure how long it takes for dark spots to appear on your cornea, indicating that the tear film has broken up and the surface of your eye has become dry at those spots.
 A tear break-up time of less than 10 seconds suggests an unstable tear film and evaporative dry eye.